 New York residents can access the following:

 - Nationwide YourLife® Indexed UL Protector

-The indexed versions are where the cash accumulation portion are tied to an index, like the S&P500, and offer the ability to increase cash in the long run.
-The “SUL” is a survivorship policy, meaning the death benefit is spread across two lives.
+The indexed versions offer cash accumulation tied to an index, like the S&P 500, with the ability to increase cash in the long run.

 - Nationwide YourLife® Protection VUL